2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/124.webp)

-Umbrel will ask for verification on the words just written down.
+Umbrel will ask for verification of the words just written down.
 After the Lightning node is set up, return to the Umbrel App Store and find BTCPay Server.
 Click on the install button, and Umbrel will show if the required components are installed and that BTCPay Server requires access to these components.
 After installation, click Open in the top right of the App details or open BTCPay Server through your Umbrels dashboard.

-Umbrel will ask for verification on the words just written down.
+Umbrel will ask for verification of the words just written down.

 ![image](assets/en/125.webp)

 **!?Note!?**

-Make sure to store these in a proper location like previously learned with storing keys.
+Ensure that you store these in a secure location, as previously learned when storing keys.

 After the Lightning node is set up, return to the Umbrel App Store and find BTCPay Server.
 Click on the install button, and Umbrel will show if the required components are installed and that BTCPay Server requires access to these components.